dgaff/workshop/README.md

 ## Signals & Measurement

-My collection is missing a few things here, but I'll document what I have.

 ### Oscilloscope

 Thanks to Rigol, hobbyists with a modest budget can get a decent scope.
-This is the venerable DS1054Z upgraded to 100 MHz and with all software functions unlocked, the most useful of which is a protocol analyzer (although I usually use my logic analyzer for that these days).
+This is the venerable DS1054Z upgraded to 100 MHz and with all software functions unlocked, the most useful of which is a protocol analyzer (although I usually use my logic analyzer for that).

 <img src="oscope.jpeg" width=600px>